Alfresco/alfresco-content-app/docs/cors.md

 ## Chrome Workaround

-For the Chrome you can use the following plugin that allows you toggle CORS:
+For the Chrome browser you can use the following plugin that allows you toggle CORS:
 [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi)

 ## Firefox Workaround